-Today’s POP RESCUE is the 2003 Whitney Houston Christmas album called One Wish – The Holiday Album.
+Today’s POP RESCUE from a festive fate unknown, is the 2003 Whitney Houston Christmas album called One Wish – The Holiday Album.
 Should this album be on your Christmas list, or is this the work of Krampus?
 Read on…

 It wasn’t until I was browsing eBay that I realised that Whitney had released one of these albums, but as soon as I saw it, I realised that it made perfect sense.
 In 2003, her recording career was stumbling a little, along with her vocal power.
 Recording a Christmas album may well have been seen as a bit of a cash cow.

 This is an 11 track album, featuring classic Christmas songs.
 All we’re recorded new for the album, except for two tracks which are lifted from her soundtrack album for her 1996 film The Preacher’s Wife.